 One of the most challenging aspects of a workers’ compensation claim in Georgia is that it can be difficult to get a physician or surgeon who is truly focused on your wellbeing and appropriate treatment.
 You have to see a medical professional who is approved by the insurance company, and those professionals are usually closely aligned with the goals of that insurance company.
 They don’t necessarily want what’s best for you, because they benefit from achieving the goals of the insurance company.
 So, instead of making sure that you get the correct treatment in a timely fashion, they’re going to be working to get you back to work quickly, with minimal medical intervention.
 This can leave you without the necessary treatment and in danger of losing much more than you would have otherwise in terms of your quality of life.

 If you find yourself in this position, with a back injury that is serious and not being taken seriously, you need legal help.
-Call the dedicated Atlanta work injury claim attorneys at Bader Law Firm, LLC for a free consultation.
+Call the dedicated Atlanta work injury claim attorneys at Bader Scott Injury Lawyers for a free consultation.